leewtai/leewtai.github.io/courses/applied_methods/homeworks/proj1.md

 and propose solutions rather than executing a perfect sampling.
 However, you will need to go outdoors to finish this project.

+You should write this report treating your peers as your target audience.
+Your description on the measurement process, however, should be written as if targeting a high school student.
+There is no page limit.

 ### Deliverables
 - A report that should include:
   - A sampling methodology which defines your population, sampling frame, and unit of measurement.